Showing posts with label archeology. Show all posts

 I’m still trying to grasp people who were only just beginning to transition from hunter/gatherer to growing some of their own food, and developing this complex housing system.

 The picture below shows the mosque, to the right, and the Mevlana Museum.
-The green tiled turret is the museum area is from the original building, which if I got it right, was build in the 1200s.
+The green tiled turret in the museum area is from the original building, which if I got it right, was build in the 1200s.
 The rest was built later.
+Later = 1500s.

 Think about it.
-The turquoise green turret in the back of the museum complex was built over 200 years before Europeans Columbus’ reached what became ‘the new world.,’
+The turquoise green turret in the back of the museum complex was built over 200 years before Columbus’ reached what became ‘the new world.,’.
+Humans back then were just as clever and just as emotional as we are today.
+Not really much difference from what I can tell.

 There is a lot referenced in this post that people know little or nothing about, so I won’t feel bad if I don’t post again right away and give you time to check out the links.